xamarin/GoogleApisForiOSComponents/Readme.md

  - `component` builds the xamarin components (depends on `samples` and `nuget`)
  - `clean` cleans up everything

-### Working in Xamarin Studio
+### Working in Visual Studio

-Before the `.sln` files will compile in Xamarin Studio, the external dependencies need to be downloaded.
+Before the `.sln` files will compile in Visual Studio, the external dependencies need to be downloaded.
 This can be done by running the `build.sh` or `build.ps1` with the target `externals`.
 After the externals are setup, the `.sln` files should compile in an IDE.

 ## License